How to Save Money on Your Rental

 - Phone service

-- Cleaning Service
+- Daily Cleaning (If Available)

-- Parking Fees
+- Parking requirements

 During your Stay

-- Make certain to protect the property owner (and your things!) by keeping the rental home secured while you are away, just like you would in your own home.
+- Make sure that you protect the property owner (and your stuff!) by keeping the vacation home secured when you are away, just like you would in your own home.